rgoldschmid/web24-exercise-3/README.md

 On the server-side, we have our `movie-model.js`, containing our initial movie data.
 In `server.js` you will find the server startup code defining the three endpoint we have so far, `GET /movies`, `GET /movies/:imdbID`, and `PUT /movies/:imdbID`.

 On the client-side, we have two HTML documents, namely `index.html` and `edit.html`.
-Both refernece their respective JavaScript and CSS files, e.g. `index.html` references `index.js` and `index.css`.
+Both reference their respective JavaScript and CSS files, e.g. `index.html` references `index.js` and `index.css`.

 The two CSS files are based on a common CSS file named `base.css`, which they both import.